justdataplease/bigquery-lemmatization/README.md

-# Microservices as Functions in BigQuery - Words Lemmatization using SQL (Part 3)
+# Microservices as Functions in BigQuery - NLP Words Lemmatization using SQL (Part 3)

 ## How to reproduce